-E. New Household Members Under the Age of Six
+E. New Household Members Under the Age of Six10

 If the new Household Member is under the age of six and has not been assigned a Social Security Number, the Family will have 90 calendar days after the child is added to the Household to disclose and verify a complete and accurate Social Security Number.
 The Housing Authority will grant one 90-day extension for newly added Household Members under the age of 6 if in its sole discretion it determines that the Family's failure to comply was due to circumstances that could not have reasonably been foreseen and was outside the control of the Family.
+During the period that LMHA is awaiting documentation of a SSN, LMHA will include the child as part of the assisted household and the child shall be entitled to all the benefits of being a household member.